BradMoonUESTC/auditclaw/README.md

 In that structure:

 - `auditor.json` defines backend, model, runtime profile, variables, and extra steps.
-- `decompose.md` describes how to generate `task.json` files.
+- `decompose.md` encodes how the auditor wants an AI to break a target into audit tasks.
-- `audit.md` defines how a single task should be audited.
+- `audit.md` encodes how the auditor wants each task to be reviewed.
-- `knowledge/` stores checklist material and domain knowledge.
+- `knowledge/` stores checklist material and domain knowledge that can be injected into the scan.
 - `extra_steps` are used for post-processing after the core scan completes.

+The key idea is that the auditor writes expertise into these `md` assets, and `auditclaw` turns that expertise into a repeatable AI scanning engine.

 ## Runtime Layout